TomLiDev/Oda-Nobunagav1/TESTING.md

 ## Full Testing

-Full testing of the website was performed on a Dell optiplex desktop on 25 inch Toshiba and Soundwave monitors, Dell Lattitude 5510 14 inch screen, iPad 8th generation, Samsung Galaxy S10, iPhone 14 pro.
+Full testing of the website was performed on a Dell optiplex desktop on 25 inch Toshiba and Soundwave monitors, Dell Lattitude 5510 14 inch screen laptop, iPad 8th generation, Samsung Galaxy S10, iPhone 14 pro.

 Google chrome developer tools was also used to text at a range of different pixel sizes.